korikhin/leetcode/solutions/0175/README.md

 | firstName   | varchar |
 +-------------+---------+

-personId is the primary key (column with unique values) for this table.
+The personId column is the primary key (column with unique values) for this table.
 This table contains information about the ID of some persons and their first and last names.
 ```